 The build quality on these headphones feels mediocre-at-best.
 They have a thin metal frame that somewhat reinforces the build, and they're lightweight with dense enough plastic to withstand a few falls without damage.
 However, these headphones feel a little cheap.
 The rest of the design is a bit too plasticky for their price and creaks a bit when putting on the headphones.
 The hinges are relatively weak, and the wiring is slightly exposed which could get damaged through regular use.
 They're decently built just not as durable as some other headphones even within the same price range.

 The Sony MDR 7506 are a good sounding pair of closed-back over-ear headphones.
-They have a very good, extended and powerful bass, an excellent mid-range, and a better-than-average treble.
-However, their bass is on the heavy side, which some may like, and their treble may sound a bit sibilant on certain tracks.
-Also, like most other closed-back headphones, they don't have an open and spacious soundstage.
+They have a good, extended and powerful bass, an excellent mid-range, and better-than-average treble.
+Their bass is a bit on the heavy side, which some may like, and their treble may sound a bit sibilant on certain tracks.
+Also like most other closed-back headphones, they don't have an open and spacious soundstage.
 If you want a more neutral bass, consider the Beyerdynamic DT 770 and for a better treble and overall sound, the ATH-M50x are a good alternative.